How to Clean a Granite Monument

 Also, you may want to bring some scissors or small pruners for trimming grasses.

 Step One - Wet the entire monument before applying any type of cleaner.
 Pre-wetting prevents the cleaning solution from penetrating into the stone.
 Keep the stone wet at all times during the cleaning process.

-Step Two- Use clear water and a mild dishwashing liquid in a spray bottle.
+Step Two- Use clear water and a mild dishwashing liquid or vinegar solution in a spray bottle.
 Start brushing gently with a soft brush.
 Start at the bottom of the stone and work toward the top.
 Working in this direction will prevent streaks.